CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/install-innovation-only/single-server-without-ha/install-web-application-server.md

 1. Double-click the downloaded file to start the installation.
 1. Follow the installation wizard to install the Visual C++ Redistributable.

-### Install Certificate

-Both Gateway and the Flow Debugger Service require an X.509 SSL certificate to be installed on the server.
-The certificate must have the following properties:

-* Enhanced Key Usage: `Server Authentication` and `Client Authentication`
-* Subject Alternative Names (SAN): At minimum the FQDN of the Server.
-It can also include NetBIOS Name, IP address, localhost, 127.0.0.1

-If the user tries to navigate to an address not in the SAN list, then they will receive a certificate error.

-Wildcard certificates and self-signed certificates can also be used.
-However, self-signed certificates are not recommended for production instances.
-Details on how to create a self-signed certificate can be found at [Create Self-Signed Certificates][].

-You can import the certificate by right clicking the certificate file, selecting `Install Certificate` and following the wizard.
-When prompted, ensure you import it into the `Local Machine` store and not `Current User`.

-To verify the certificate is imported:

-1. Click the Windows button (`Start`)
-2. Type `certlm.msc` and press `Enter` to open the Certificate Manager dialog
-3. Expand `Personal` and select `Certificates`
-4. You should see your certificate in this store

 ### IIS Role Setup and Configuration

 #### Install Internet Information Services (IIS)